Raahim2/BrightHome/README.md

-# Bright Home Furniture - E-Commerce Website
+# Bright Home Furniture - E-Commerce Website And Mobile App

 Welcome to Bright Home Furniture, your go-to destination for high-quality furniture shopping online.
 This Django-powered e-commerce website allows users to explore a wide range of furniture products and place orders conveniently from the comfort of their homes.

 ## Live Website

-Visit the live website: [Bright Home Furniture](https://brighthomesfurniture.com)
+Visit the live website: [Bright Home Furniture](https://brighthomesfurniture.com) Visit the live Vercel : [Bright Home Furniture Vercel](https://brighthome.vercel.app)

 ## Features